rivas-lab/ukbb-tools/phenotyping_sessions/README.md

 ## After the session

-You are ready to now compile `.phe` files and [run QC](https://github.com/rivas-lab/ukbb-tools/tree/master/qc).
+You are ready to now compile `.phe` files.
+Export the Google Sheet as a `.tsv` and run the script in this directory called `tsv_to_phe.sh`.

+You should get output files that are then ready for [QC](https://github.com/rivas-lab/ukbb-tools/tree/master/qc).